-Red bell pepper: Traditionally spicy peppers would find there way into the dish.
-But we like the sweetness of these and they are pretty.
+Red bell pepper: Traditionally, spicy peppers would find their way into the dish.
+But we like the sweetness of these, and they are pretty.

 Sugar snap peas: Healthy and delicious so why not.

-Not show in the ingredients is the seitan.
-For this we were experimenting with washing flour to remove the starch.
+Not shown in the ingredients is the seitan.
+For this, we were experimenting with washing flour to remove the starch.
 I am not ready to make a post on that method of making seitan.
 But I do have a post showing another method.
-Or you can just buy it already made.
+Or you can buy it already made.

-In a pan on medium heat with a little oil lightly brown your potatoes on three or four sides.
+In a pan on medium heat with a little oil, lightly brown your potatoes on three or four sides.
 This helps to firm up the outsides.
 You may need to work in batches.
-The potatoes we had pre cooked took two batches.
-I only used half of what where pre cooked.
+The potatoes we had pre-cooked took two batches.
+I only used half of what was pre cooked.
 The others will be for breakfast.

 After browning remove the potatoes and set aside.

 Do not add any more oil.
-If the pan starts to get dry just splash a few drops of water or veggie broth.
+If the pan starts to get dry, splash a few drops of water or veggie broth.